Guide for translation services buyers

 Teaching and translating (albeit of the same language) require different sets of skills and having a teacher translate your materials that does not guarantee it wills save you money (if that was what you had in mind).
 A student may seem a cheaper option, but are you willing to risk your reputation?

 While certainly that would be your cheapest option (free, to be exact), it may not be your best bet.
 Surely, if you have received an informal email from a foreign business partner, running it through Google Translate may help you get the gist of what they are telling you.
 It may even help you reply.
 But when it comes to official documents, contracts, marketing materials, website, this choice may prove the most expensive one.
-Mistakes cost; and more often than not, cost will imply more than money.
+Mistakes cost; and more often than not, the cost will imply more than money.
 A ruined image is hard to get back.
-We have written a post on how a machine translated text becomes unreadable.

 Freelancer or agency?